 Advice: Consider turning your client reports into an additional revenue channel.

-Every day, marketing agencies develop reports to look at ad campaigns, lead generating keywords, pages, or traffic for any noticeable anomalies or shifts in performance metrics.
+Every day, marketing agencies develop reports to look at ad campaigns, lead-generating keywords, pages, or website traffic for any noticeable anomalies or shifts in marketing performance metrics.

 Take, for instance, Whatagraph.
-You can create a cross-channel dashboard for a real-time view of your initiatives.
+You can create a cross-channel dashboard with interactive graphs for a real-time view of your initiatives.
 But if you want to develop a new strategy for the upcoming quarter, you need data to back your decisions.

 This is when you’d create a cross-channel report.